norgard7/stock-finder/README.md

 <img src="https://user-images.githubusercontent.com/79816212/120239662-5ecc7180-c224-11eb-8400-8cfabaa36826.gif">
 </p>

 Stock Finder is a web application that enables users to make a search for a company's stocks.
-Search results will display...
+Search results will display.  .  .
 - **Company Name**
 - **Company Logo**
 - **Company Description**